captain-porcelain/somerville/README.md

 There is no guarantee for correctness of any implementation, nor for their completeness.
 If you care about such things you may want to take a look at [Thi.ng](https://thi.ng/)

-Yet, if you are still are still interested run
+Yet, if you are still interested run

 ```
 make fig